jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 * medial (lateral): 1.612 N/mm^2

 As the appropiate stiffness will be mainly important in lateral impacts and only validation loadcases for this impact direction are available, a linear elastic material is chosen for the baseline model using a young modulus of 1.612 N/mm^2
-The density is set to XX
+The density is set to the same one as for the PS disk (TODO: find appropiate density!)

-The sacroilliac joint is calibrated using the experiments of [@Guillemot.1998] as male and female pelvic bones were tested.
+The sacroilliac should be recalibrated using the experiments of [@Guillemot.1998] as male and female pelvic bones were tested.
 For the quaistatic tests, a pelvic bone of  one female (S7) with an age of 63 years a height of 160 cm and a weight of 55 kg.
 For the dynamic tests, 6 out of the 12 tested pelvic bones were from females with an age between 65 and 81.